Defining and Calling Functions #

 // Call

-• Behavior: The most significant difference lies in calling conventions.
-Swift defaults to requiring Argument Labels at the call site, making the code read like a sentence; while C# supports Named Arguments, they are not enforced by convention.
+funckeyword, and the return type is written after the arrow->; C# places the return type before the method name. - Behavior: The most significant difference lies in calling conventions.
+Swift defaults to requiring Argument Labels at the call site, making the code read like a sentence; while C# supports Named Arguments, they are less commonly enforced by convention.

 func minMax(array: [Int]) -> (min: Int, max: Int)? {